mahmoud-adel-sayed/math-equations-scheduler/README.md

 2. The background service relies on the WorkManager for scheduling tasks.
 3. Delay duration won't be exact if the device enters Doze Mode, WorkManager will batch jobs during maintenance windows to optimize battery usage, if we want the tasks to be executed at exact time, we can use Alarm Manager API and call setExactAndAllowWhileIdle() but this practice is discouraged, as it is not good for battery performance.
 4. The background service will be restarted after being destroyed by the OS or after device boot.
+5. App relies on [Fused Location Provider API][FusedLocationProvider] to get location information with High Accuracy and 10 seconds Frequency, that may cause significant battery drain but we could increase the Frequency and lower the accuracy to minimize the battery usage.
-5. The project is **simply structured** but in a real project we should consider using some well known archetectures like (_MVVM_ or _MVP_).
+6. The project is **simply structured** but in a real project we should consider using some well known archetectures like (_MVVM_ or _MVP_).
-6. The app UI is simple and represented by single *Activity*, but could be splitted it into multiple *Fragments*.
+7. The app UI is simple and represented by single *Activity*, but could be splitted it into multiple *Fragments*.
-7. Unit & Instrumentation Tests code is written in **Kotlin** and tests java implementation.
+8. Unit & Instrumentation Tests code is written in **Kotlin** and tests java implementation.

 ### Build & Installation Instructions
 There are two gradle custom tasks that could be used to clean, build, and install the app, one for the QA flavor and the other for the Prod flavor